alperenbutun/dpda-ones-double-zeros/README.md

 This repository contains a PDA, DPDA and a formal DPDA specifically constructed to recognize the binary language where the count of ones is exactly double the count of zeros.

 **UPDATE (August 19, 2026)**

+I have one more paper ready:

+**Explicit_Run_Return_Enumeration_Rational_Dyck_Paths.pdf:** This work solves the explicit enumeration problem left open by Dai–Fu–Qiu: determining the number of rational Dyck paths with prescribed values of run and return, and likewise of ratio-run and return.
+The approach begins with the residual viewpoint from the original (2:1) DPDA, extends it to general (p:q) balance, and identifies the residual with rational-path rank.
+The key step is that returns are exactly upper-barrier contacts in the coarea sequence.
+Combining forbidden coarea values, weighted LGV determinants, and inclusion–exclusion then yields a fully explicit formula involving only finite subset sums and integer determinants.

+**UPDATE (August 19, 2026)**

 I have added the final three papers in this research series: